SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2016-Labo-Docker/README.md

 2. Give your repository URL as we can navigate your branches.

-## Task 1: Add a process manager to your images
+## Task 1: Add a process supervisor to your images

 **Remarks**: